Scotten-Labs/Scotten-Sound-Site/docs/index.md

 ---

 # Scotten Sound is currenlty under maintenance.
 Hello and welcome to my website!
-There is still a lot of information missing here so I will ask that for now you go check out my [LinkedIn here](https://www.linkedin.com/in/opscotten)!
+There is still a lot of information missing here so I will ask that, for now, you go check out my [LinkedIn here](https://www.linkedin.com/in/opscotten)!
 That is were you can find all of my work experience and past shows I have done up until now.
 Eventually I will be adding in work experience and past shows I have worked or designed here to give more detailed information.

 ### Site Backend
 This site was written by me (mostly), if you were curious.
 It's currently hosted and managed through [GitHub Pages](https://pages.github.com/).
 If you want to see the source code, that I have written for this site, for any reason you can click [here](https://github.com/Scotten-Labs/Scotten-Sound-Site)!